 Sec 6.
 The newly elected President will immediately take the Chair upon completion of the election of officers.

-Sec 7. ln the event of disqualification, removal, resignation or death of the Vice President, Secretary or Treasurer; the President will, with the concurrence of the Board of Directors, make temporary appointment(s).
-In the event that both the President and Vice President have vacated their offices, the Board of Directors will meet and appoint temporary replacements.
-The appointment(s) will continue in effect until the next Membership Meeting of the Corporation, at which time nominations for the office(s) will be accepted and the office(s) will be filled by a special election.
+Sec 7.
+In the event of disqualification, removal, resignation or death of the Vice President, Secretary or Treasurer; the President will, with the concurrence of the Board of Directors, make temporary appointment(s).
+In the event both the President and Vice-President have vacated their offices, the Board of Directors will meet and appoint temporary replacements.
+The appointment(s) will continue in effect until the next Membership Meeting of the Association, at which time nominations for the office(s) will be accepted and the office(s) will be filled by a special election.

 Removal of Officer/Director

 Sec 1.
 Any Officer/Director may be suspended from office, with cause, by the Board of Directors.
 Suspension requires two thirds (2/3) majority vote of the Board.